Key Takeaways

 - Install the App: Go to the Plastic SCM site and download the "Plastic SCM Cloud Edition."
 (Don't worry, we won't use the cloud part).
 Install it.

-- Create a Local "Repository": A "repository" (or "repo") is just a fancy word for the smart folder that will track your project.
+- Create a Local "Repository": A "repository" (or "repo") is just a fancy

 - Open Plastic SCM.